Capital Expenditure

 The decision of whether to expense or capitalize an expenditure is based on how long the benefit of that spending is expected to last.
 If the benefit is less than 1 year, it must be expensed directly on the income statement.
 If the benefit is greater than 1 year, it must be capitalized as an asset on the balance sheet.

-For example, the purchase of office supplies like printer ink and paper would not fall under-investing activities, but instead as an operating expense.
+For example, the purchase of office supplies like printer ink and paper would not fall under investing activities on the cash flow statement but would instead be an operating expense on the income statement.

 The purchase of a building, by contrast, would provide a benefit of more than 1 year and would thus be deemed a capital expenditure.